Monitoring and Maintaining Your Server

 - Cacti: If you have advanced monitoring needs, try Cacti.
 It allows you to monitor larger systems and more complex deployments with its plugin framework and web-based interface.

 As more and more events are logged, the log files on your server get bigger and bigger.
 Left unchecked, those files can start consuming a surprising amount of disk space.
-Enter logrotate, a utility that automatically archives and compresses current log files after a certain interval, creates new log files, and deletes the really old log files.
-After you configure
+You can mitigate this problem by using logrotate, a utility that automatically archives and compresses current log files after a certain interval, creates new log files, and deletes old log files after a specified amount of time.